rhuebner76/little-aspnetcore-book/README.md

 ASP.NET Core is a complete ground-up rewrite of ASP.NET, with a focus on modernizing the framework and finally decoupling it from System.Web, IIS, and Windows.
 If you remember all the OWIN/Katana stuff from ASP.NET 4, you're already halfway there: the Katana project became ASP.NET 5 which was ultimately renamed to ASP.NET Core.

-Because of the Katana legacy, the `Startup` class is front and center, and there's no more `Application_Start` or `Global.asax`.
+Because of the Katana legacy, the `Startup` or `Program` class is front and center, and there's no more `Application_Start` or `Global.asax`.
 The entire pipeline is driven by middleware, and there's no longer a split between MVC and Web API: controllers can simply return views, status codes, or data.
 Dependency injection comes baked in, so you don't need to install and configure a container like StructureMap or Ninject if you don't want to.
 And the entire framework has been optimized for speed and runtime efficiency.

 Alright, enough introduction.
 Let's dive in to ASP.NET Core!